Section 9.68 | Regulation of arms prohibited - challenging political subdivisions.

 (C) As used in this section:

-(1) The possession, transporting, or carrying of firearms, their components, or their ammunition include, but are not limited to, the possession, transporting, or carrying, openly or concealed on a person's person or concealed ready at hand, of firearms, their components, or their ammunition.
+(1) The possession, transporting, or carrying of firearms, their components, their ammunition, or knives include, but are not limited to, the possession, transporting, or carrying, openly or concealed on a person's person or concealed ready at hand, of firearms, their components, their ammunition, or knives.

 (2) "Firearm" has the same meaning as in section 2923.11 of the Revised Code.